ajamores/Java-FX-Paint-Canvas/README.md

 # Java-FX-Paint-Canvas
-This is a JavaFX program that mimics the functionalities of Microsoft Paint.
-It allows users to draw different shapes, lines, and freehand drawings on a canvas.
+I have developed a JavaFX Paint Canvas project that mimics the functionalities of Microsoft Paint.
+The project includes a GUI that allows users to draw different shapes, lines, and freehand drawings on a canvas.
 The program implements polymorphism to create different types of shapes such as circles and squares.
-Additionally, it incorporates error handling to ensure the smooth running of the application without any crashes.
-The code is also organized and reusable, making it easy to maintain and expand the project in the future.
+In addition, association and inheritance have been used to create more organized and reusable code, making it easier to maintain and expand the project in the future.

+To ensure a smooth user experience, I have also incorporated error handling throughout the program.
+This includes handling null and invalid input, as well as preventing crashes and exceptions.
+These error handling techniques make the application more robust and user-friendly.

+Overall, the project showcases my skills in Java programming, GUI design, and software development, including the use of object-oriented principles such as polymorphism, association, and inheritance, as well as best practices for error handling.

 **Features**